leitao/containers/README.md

 	  will need to register at https://hub.docker.com/register/

  * LXC
-	- Download an image already built and ready from [Linux Containers website](https://linuxcontainers.org)t a
+	- Download an image already built and ready from [Linux Containers website](https://linuxcontainers.org)

  * LXD
 	- Create a Linux image directly from a apt repository using debootstrap(1) command:
 	  Debootstrap basically get the .deb packages from an archive and extract them so they can create a basic and functional rootfs

+## Scripts structure ##

+The two major directories contains the same scripts, one to run at VCaaS cloud images, and another on in a Cloud machine in Brazil.

 ## Privileges ##